In This Article

 How Bitcoin Mining Works

 Bitcoin mining, also known as the Proof of Work consensus mechanism, is the process of verifying transactions and adding them to the blockchain.
 Miners use powerful hardware, such as ASICs (Application-Specific Integrated Circuits), to solve complex mathematical puzzles known as hash functions.
 These puzzles require significant computational power to solve, and the first miner to find the correct solution earns the right to add a new block to the blockchain.
-In return, the miner receives a reward in the newly minted BTC, currently 3.125 BTC after the 2024 halving.
+In return, the miner receives a reward in the newly minted BTC, currently 3.125 BTC after the Bitcoin halving 2024.

 This process serves two main purposes.
 First, it secures the Bitcoin network by ensuring that each transaction is valid and not a double-spend.
 Second, it controls the issuance of new Bitcoins, gradually releasing them into circulation according to a predictable schedule.
 The difficulty of mining adjusts approximately every two weeks to maintain the average block time at about 10 minutes, regardless of the total computational power on the network.
 This adjustment ensures the network remains stable and secure, even as the number of miners and the overall hash rate fluctuates.